 It is easier to apply for authorisation for a clinical study if thorough preparations have been made and there is a well worked out and detailed research plan.
-Once the research plan is completed, you must apply for authorisation from the Ethical Review Agency and in many cases also from the Medical Products Agency.
+Once the research plan is completed, you must apply for authorisation from the Ethical Review Authority and in many cases also from the Medical Products Agency.

 Applying for an ethical review

-If you are planning to carry out research on living and/or deceased persons, on biological material from humans, or research that involves handling sensitive personal data, you must apply for and have your research ethically reviewed and approved by the Ethical Review Agency.
+If you are planning to carry out research on living and/or deceased persons, on biological material from humans, or research that involves handling sensitive personal data, you must apply for and have your research ethically reviewed and approved by the Ethical Review Authority.
 In order to formulate your application as well as possible, it is important to know the starting points for the ethical review.

 According to the Act Concerning the Ethical Review of Research Involving Humans (SFS 2003:460), research may only be approved if:

 - it can be conducted with respect for human dignity

 - human rights and fundamental freedoms have been taken into account, at the same time as consideration has been paid to the interest in the development of new knowledge through research

 - the well-being of humans has been considered and given priority ahead of the needs of society and science

 - the risks it may entail to the health, safety and personal integrity of participants are outweighed by the scientific value

 - it is to be conducted by, or under the supervision of, a researcher who possesses the necessary scientific competence